bromanko/bromanko.com/content/posts/2024_03_25_resuming_blogging/index.md

 ---
 title: Resuming Blogging
 date: 2024-03-25
-draft: "True"
+draft: "true"
 ---

 Hello (again) world!

-I’ve really neglected this site.
-It’s been four years since I last posted anything.
-I got the urge to write today and…wow…what a painful experience.
-The prior version of this site was a custom Next.js app.
-I attempted to run it with `npm run dev` and got a string of errors.
-Something must have changed with later Node.js versions making this v9 era version of Next.js no longer compatible.
-Updating 4 years worth of breaking changes is not how I was going to spend an afternoon.
+I’ve sorely neglected this site.
+It’s been four years since last post.
+I got the urge to write today and…wow…what pain.

+The prior version of this site was a bespoke Next.js app forked from somewhere forgotten.
+I attempted to run it with `npm i && npm run dev`.
+Wall of inscrutable errors.
+Something must have changed with Node.js in the last four years.
+Next.js v9 must not be compatible.
+This is not how I’m spending the afternoon.

 Hard reset.
 Start from scratch.
 Simplify.